 3. A menu should appear.
 Click on “Embed Tweet” and copy the code.
 Just like the YouTube video, you will need to paste the code into the HTML part of your CMS.

-The next part in the SEO process is the Meta Description.
-One word of note, the meta description is not a part of Google’s metrics, but it’s essential for getting people to click on your link.
+- Meta Description.
+The next part in the SEO process is the meta description.
+One word of note, the meta description is not a part of Google’s metrics, but it’s essential for enticing people to click on your link.